scikit-hep/pyhf/.github/ISSUE_TEMPLATE/~release-checklist.md

 ## Create Release Tag

-* [ ] Run the [Prepare release](https://github.com/scikit-hep/pyhf/actions/workflows/release-prepare.yml) GitHub Actions workflow on the release branch, selecting the SemVer part of the release and if the release is a release candidate.
+* [ ] Run the [Prepare release](https://github.com/scikit-hep/pyhf/actions/workflows/release-prepare.yml) GitHub Actions workflow on the release branch, entering the version of the new release.
-* [ ] Review the release preparation pull request the workflow opens: verify the computed version and the diff of the bumped files, and wait for CI to pass.
+* [ ] Review the release preparation pull request the workflow opens: verify the new version and the diff of the bumped files, and wait for CI to pass.
 * [ ] Merge the release preparation pull request.
 * [ ] Run the [Tag release](https://github.com/scikit-hep/pyhf/actions/workflows/release-tag.yml) GitHub Actions workflow on the release branch and approve the `release-tag` environment deployment.
 * [ ] Verify the release tag was pushed to the correct branch and that its annotation summarizes the changes since the previous release.